space-nuko/sd-webui-utilities/README.md

 This is a smart [Hydrus Network](https://hydrusnetwork.github.io/hydrus/index.html) importer for your Stable Diffusion outputs that contain embedded infotext.
 It parses the settings list for each image in such a way that you can look up the models used by webui's built-in extra networks support or the [sd-webui-additional-networks](https://github.com/kohya-ss/sd-webui-additional-networks) extension using Hyrdus' tag search.
 All comma-separated tokens accounting for `(emphasis syntax:1.2)`, `[prompt:editing:0.5]` and `BREAK` are parsed out as well.

+**Note:** Only images with the `parameters` PNG infotext will be imported by this script, this is so your Hydrus inbox won't get spammed with untagged images.
+Also, images that are all black are skipped by the importer.

 To set this up, you need to make sure your Hydrus installation has a tag service named `stable-diffusion-webui`, and put a Hydrus access key with the proper permissions into an `.env` file in this directory (or otherwise export a `HYDRUS_ACCESS_KEY` to your shell environment).
 Check [.env.example](./.env.example) for the format that should be followed for the `.env` file.

 To tag your outputs neatly by which type of image generation routine was used (`txt2img`/`img2img`, single images/grids), check the [import_all_personal.sh](./import_all_personal.sh) script for an example.